This section consists of Database Things and fields description for every thing which is part of the template.

 Slug, except for the User data type.
 The User data type will have the following fields:

-This data type contains information about subscription plans available within the application.
+This data type stores information about the photographer.

 Bubble applications have a built-in User data type that acts like any type that is created in a database.
 For instance, you can modify a user, delete a user, list them in a repeating group, etc. To learn more, see the Bubble manual.